 “I think it’s very unique and a great amenity,” the alderman said.

-A couple neighbors spoke in support of the tower at the meeting with one saying, “That part of Milwaukee Avenue has lagged behind for many years.
+A couple neighbors spoke in support of the project at the meeting with one saying, “That part of Milwaukee Avenue has lagged behind for many years.
 It’s tough seeing other theaters get developed and not the Congress.
-If the money is what’s needed to develop the Congress, then I strongly [support the tower] as well.”
+If the money is what’s needed to develop the Congress, then I strongly [support the building] as well.”

 Toward the end of the meeting, one neighbor asked Moreno if he would take a vote.
 But the alderman, along with Acosta, Moyer’s zoning attorney, quibbled with the neighbor over the phrasing of the question.
 It’s not “Do you support the tower?” — it’s “Do you support the entire Congress project?” (which includes the tower), the alderman and Acosta argued.